Real-Time QP Solvers: A Concise Review and Practical Guide Towards Legged Robots: Quadratic Programming Optimization Problem

 \section{Quadratic Programming Optimization Problem}

+We use $n$ for the number of decision variables, $n_e$ for the number of equality constraints, and $n_i$ for the number of inequality constraints.
+For the NLP, $g(\cdot)$ denotes the vector of inequality constraint functions; for the convex QP objective, we use $q\in\mathbb{R}^n$ to denote the linear term to avoid confusion with $g(\cdot)$.

-In Sequential Quadratic Programming (SQP) \cite{acados}, a nonlinear program (NLP) is solved iteratively by approximating it locally with a quadratic program (QP).
-At each iteration, the nonlinear objective function is replaced by a second-order Taylor expansion of the Lagrangian, while the equality and inequality constraints are linearized.
-Specifically, given the NLP
+In Sequential Quadratic Programming (SQP)~\cite{acados}, a nonlinear program (NLP) is solved iteratively by approximating it locally with a quadratic program (QP).
+At each iteration, the nonlinear objective function is replaced by a second-order Taylor expansion of the Lagrangian, while equality and inequality constraints are linearized.
+Specifically, consider the NLP